benmvp/benmvp-cli/docs/cli/create.md

 (Optional) The name of the library to create or update.

 When `name` is unspecified:
-- If a `package.json` does not already exist, it creates a new `package.json` with the default name `"my-awesome-lib"`.
+- If a `package.json` does not already exist, it creates a new `package.json` with the name matching the directory it's within.
 - If a `package.json` does exist, it does nothing to the existing `package.json`.

 When `name` is specified: